UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 ```
 to view the the repository.

-**IMPORTANT** Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the command: `module avail` at the HPC command line (if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md)).
-The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
+**IMPORTANT** Before pulling a Docker Image, make sure which version of MATLAB compiler runtime (MCR) is available on the cluster that you will be using (check this using the command: `module avail` at the HPC command line)
+>if this is the first time you use Linux or login to a cluster: see [Introduction to Linux](./Linux_intro.md) and [Introduction to HPC](./HPC_intro.md). >The Docker Image should feature the same MATLAB version as one of the mcr versions installed on the HPC system.
 Check [this website](https://nl.mathworks.com/products/compiler/matlab-runtime.html) to see which MATLAB release links to which version of MCR.

 Pull the image that you need by typing e.g.: